jorenheit/arduino_exec_every/README.md

 Every `Maybe<T>` returned by the `exec_every` family provides a `force()` member.
 Calling `force()` executes the callback immediately and **returns its value directly**.
-Afterwards, the `Maybe` is guaranteed to be valid.
+Afterwards, the `Maybe` is guaranteed to be valid, containing that same value.

 ```cpp
 auto m = exec_every(1000, readTemperature);